Want a great pet bird but not sure of what to get?

-If your child is yearning for a pet bird, but your not sure what kind to get, it might be helpful to know about some of the best pet birds for kids.
-Here are some potential choices for a child-friendly bird.
+If your child is yearning for a pet bird, but your not sure what kind would be best for your child, it might be helpful to know about some of the best pet birds for kids.
+Here are five great choices for a child-friendly bird:

 A canary or finch is a great starter bird for children who are still too young to properly handle a bird.
 Canaries can be kept by themselves, but finches will need to be bought in pairs.
 Unlike most parrots, finches and canaries don't desire a lot of human contact, and generally do well inside of large cages which allow for flight.
 Both birds will need fresh food and water, along with regular cage cleaning.
 Though canaries can do well on their own, it wouldn't hurt to buy them in pairs to give them a companion.

 Number 2 Best Bird For Kids: Cockatiel

 Cockatiels are very smart and sweet birds, while being less spastic and hyper than their smaller cousins.
 They're friendly birds who don't have a tendency to bond too much with a single person.
 These parrots are cute, they whistle well, and they tend to be good birds for families who aren't experienced parrot owners.
 However, they do require plenty of attention and toys, and likely won't feel content sitting in a cage all the time.
 An older child would be the best owner of one of these birds.